Sanket2060/chai-aur-react/11reduxToolkitTodo/readme.txt

 What are reducers?
-->Functions defined through which we can change values at the store.i.e.They are the only ways to do so.These functions provide two arguments i.e. state and action. state:it provides current state of the store. action:it provides the values passed to the reducers using action.payload.Eg.id,todo,etc.
+->Functions defined through which we can change values at the store.i.e.They are the only ways to do so.These functions provide two arguments i.e. state and action. state:it provides current state(state updated after initial state) of the store. action:it provides the values passed to the reducers using action.payload.Eg.id,todo,etc.